kyledhebert/graphql-lunch-learn/PITCHME.md

 ---
 ## What is GraphQL?
  - A query language for APIs
- - A specification, not a library or language
+ - A specification, not a library
  - Developed by Facebook, and widely-adopted

 ---